Chikara Udon: Hearty Winter Noodle Soup with Mochi

 |Mirin sweet cooking rice wine||1 teaspoon|

-- Bake Mochi in a toaster until the rice cake becomes swelled and light brown
+- Bake the Mochi in a toaster oven until it becomes swelled and light brown

-- Put water, Japanese soup base powder, soy sauce, Sake, Mirin, and salt in a pot and bring the mixture to the boil
+- Put the water, Japanese soup base mix, soy sauce, Sake, Mirin, and salt in a pot and bring the mixture to a simmer

-- Boil dried Udon noodles in another pot
+- Boil the Udon noodles in another pot

-- Set the broth in a bowl, to which add the boiled Udon noodles
+- Transfer the broth to a bowl and add the boiled Udon noodles

-- As a final touch, put baked Mochi rice cake and the other toppings on the noodle soup
+- As a finishing, garnish the noodle soup with the toasted Mochi rice cake and other toppings

 - Enjoy the Chikara Udon!